 Available Estimation of Migrant and Seasonal Populations in Key States

 Farmworker populations in 11 states were estimated in early 2000/01 using a standardized methodology developed by Dr. Alice Larson.
 The 11 states documented include Arkansas, California, Florida, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, Oregon, Texas, and Washington.
-Oregon was completed in 2002, Michigan and Idaho were completed in 2006 and Georgia and Arizona in 2008.
+Oregon was completed in 2002 and 2013.
+Michigan was completed in 2006 and 2013.
+Idaho was completed in 2006 and Georgia and Arizona in 2008.

 GIS Mapping of Enumerated States